Romyadhy/HelpdeskITSupport-System/listbug.md

 - [ ] Bugs in sidebar size, its diff when username has long text the other way around.
 - [x] Durations tickets didn't setup yet.
 - [x] DailyReports for support Unauthorized, and for the fields solve by in pdf, also in show or detail tickets, add the inprogress and open ticets, remove the showing of tickets or add it like modals things.
+- [x] Search and Filter in tickets pages has a bug.
+- [ ] Daily Report Tickets, add note tickets when is aviable in every tickets.
+Expecially in pdf or in show data in system.

 ## Unfinished Features